 April 19, 20, 21, 22(M), 25, 26, 27 & 28, 2018

 Directed by Glen Parsons

 $15 Adults/$10 Students

-Immortalized on stage and screen, this classic drama tells the story of Annie Sullivan and her student, blind and mute Helen Keller.
+Immortalized on stage and screen, this classic drama tells the story of Anne Sullivan and her student, deaf and blind Helen Keller.
 The play dramatizes the volatile relationship between the lonely teacher and her charge.
 Trapped in a secret, silent world, unable to communicate, Helen is violent, spoiled, almost sub-human and treated by her family as such.
-Only Annie realizes that there is a mind and spirit waiting to be rescued from the dark, tortured silence.
+Only Anne realizes that there is a mind and spirit waiting to be rescued from the dark, tortured silence.

 Beauty and the Beast

 Music by Alan Menken, Lyrics by Howard Ashman & Tim Rice, Book by Linda Woolverton

 July 12, 13, 14, 15(M), 18, 19, 20, 21(M) & 21, 2018